stellarport/slate/source/index.html.md

 </aside>

 # Notification Confirmation
-A3S confirms all notification it receives with the relay server.
+A3S confirms all notifications it receives with the relay servers.
 For example, if A3S receives a notification to issue a deposit, it confirms this deposit with the relay server before continuing.
 Relay servers should implement similar rules.
 Never believe a message coming in over the wire, always confirm.

 # Idempotency
 A3S implements idempotency.
 Essentially, the timing of requests should not affect the actions of A3S.
 Relay servers should also implement idempotency.
-For example, if an attacker quickly sends to requests to a relay server to execute a withdrawal, only one withdrawal should actually be executed.
+For example, if an attacker quickly sends two requests to a relay server to execute a withdrawal, only one withdrawal should actually be executed.

 # A3S API

 The A3S API is a superset of [SEP0006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md).
 You should find all the endpoints in the SEP available in A3S as well as few additional endpoints.

 # Getting Started
-If you are using javascript, download the A3S sdk and import it into your project.
+If you are using javascript, download the `a3s` package from npm and import it into your project.

 ```javascript
 npm install a3s